Name Printer

 Person Title

 Green, Anne Catharine Votes and proceedings of the Lower House of Assembly of the province of Maryland.
-May session, 1768.
-Being the first session of this Assembly
+November session, 1770.
+Being the fourth session of this Assembly

 Green, Anne Catharine At a meeting of the inhabitants of the city of Annapolis, on Wednesday the 25th day of May, 1774, after notice given of the time, place and occasion of this meeting

-Green, Anne Catharine Laws of Maryland, made and passed at a session of Assembly, begun and held at the city of Annapolis, on Wednesday the second day of October, in the twenty-first year of the dominion of the Right Honourable Frederick, Absolute Lord and Proprietary of the provinces of Maryland and Avalon, Lord Baron of Baltimore, &c.
-Annoque Domini 1771. : Published by authority
+Green, Anne Catharine Laws of Maryland, made and passed at a session of Assembly, begun and held at the city of Annapolis, on Friday the seventeenth day of November, in the nineteenth year of the dominion of the Right Honourable Frederick, absolute lord and proprietary of the provinces of Maryland and Avalon, Lord Baron of Baltimore, &c. and ended the twentieth day of December, Anno Domini, 1769. : Published by authority

 Green, Frederick Maryland gazette